yasminahobeika/Reduce_CO2_Emissions/README.md

 offering a more recent focus on poverty-related data.
 Lastly, the dataset titled ”CO2 emissions of all world countries” encompasses the years from 1970 to 2021, providing a broader range of information on CO2 emissions.
 To ensure a meaningful intersection among the datasets and minimize the presence of missing values, I made the decision to retain only the observations from 1981 to 2021.
 This narrower time frame allows for a consistent and aligned analysis across the datasets, enabling effective comparison and exploration of the data.
 With the data aligned in terms of time period, I proceeded to analyze each dataset individually.
-Extensive details about each source of data are mentioned in the report, The full code is here.
+Extensive details about each source of data are mentioned in the report, The full code is here Data Preparation Code.ipynb.